pajtai/grasshopper-express/README.md

 Each SPA is called a Chapter.

-A Chapter is made up of multiple Pages.
-Pages are loaded into Chapters dynamically.
-Going from one Chapter to another triggers a page refresh.
+A Plugin is made up of multiple Pages.
+Pages are loaded into Plugins dynamically.
+Going from one Plugin to another triggers a page refresh.
-Going from one Page to another within the same Chapter does not trigger a page refresh.
+Going from one Page to another within the same Plugin does not trigger a page refresh.

 A Page is essentially a separate node app